Awjila: Classical times

-The Awjila (Augila) oasis is mentioned by Herodotus (c.
+The Awjila (Augila; Αὔγιλα) oasis is mentioned by Herodotus (c.
 484 – 425 BC).

 He describes the nomadic Nasamones who migrated between the coasts of Syrtis Major and the Augila oasis, where they may have exacted tribute from the local people.

 Herodotus says it was a journey of ten days from the oasis of Ammonium, modern Siwa, to the oasis of Augila.

 This distance was confirmed by the German explorer Friedrich Hornemann (1772–1801), who covered the distance in nine days, although caravans normally take 13 days.

 In the summer the Nasamones left their flocks by the coast and travelled to the oasis to gather dates.

 There were other permanent inhabitants of the oasis.

+Strabo writes that Augila resembles the oasis of Ammon, is productive of palm trees, is well supplied with water, and is reached on the fourth day by those directing their course from the recess of the Great Syrtis, from about the neighbourhood of Automala, in the direction of the winter sunrise.

 Ptolemy (c.
 90 – 168) implies that the Greek colonists had forced the Nasamones to leave the coast and take up residence in Augila.

 Procopius, writing around 562, says that even in his day sacrifices continued to be made to Ammon and to Alexander the Great of Macedon in two Libyan cities that were both called Augila.
 He was probably referring to what are now El Agheila on the Gulf of Sirte and the oasis of Awjilah.

 According to Procopius the temples of the oasis were converted into Christian churches by the Byzantine Emperor Justinian I (c.
 482 – 565).

 The 6th-century geographer Stephanus of Byzantium described Augila as a city.